-Join Anastasia McCune for an in-depth discussion in this video Creating shapes in the Merge and Object Drawing modes, part of Up and Running with Flash Professional CC.
+Join Anastasia McCune for an in-depth discussion in this video Creating shapes in the Merge and Object Drawing modes, part of Learning Flash Professional CC (2013).

 There are two drawing modes available to you when using the tools in Flash: Merge Drawing mode and Object Drawing mode.
 To explore these two modes, I've created a blank FLA document in Flash and simply typed Merge on the top left, and object on the top right so we can compare the two side by side.
 To start, I'm going to choose the oval.
 When I do that, the property inspector should open.
 And, like many other drawing programs, Flash lets you choose what color the outline is going to be, as well as the fill.
 I'm going to click once on the color chip, next to the icon of the pencil to expand my color palette for stroke.

 I'm going to make the stroke be black.
 The fill I'm going to make blue of 0066FF.
 Before drawing our oval, let's make sure that we're using merge drawing mode.
 When you select a tool, the properties area underneath the toolbar also changes to show you more options available for the tool.
 I can't quite see all my options, so I'm going to expand my toolbar just a little bit.
 Before the oval, we see this icon that looks like a circle within a square.
 This icon is how to toggle between merge and object drawing modes.
 Merge drawing mode is the default when you start a new fla and you can see that the icon is kind of a light grey color.